 Table 9 shows the results of logit regressions.
-Although Party Secretaries tend to lend more to zombie firms in the last service year, ironically, lending to zombies do not increase their probability of being promoted.
-Among the achievement indicators, GDP growth in the last service year seems to be the most important determining factor of promotion.
-Admittedly, there are other factors such as relationship (guanxi) with higher level leaders that can affect the chance of promotion, and these factors are omitted in the regression.
-Thus, it only provides suggestive evidence that lending to zombies in general does not help promotion.
+Lending to zombie firms in the critical appointment year (last service year) significantly increases the probability of being promoted, while lending to zombie firms in earlier years (especially in the fourth year) has a negative impact on promotional success.
+In contrast, lending to non-zombie firms has a negative impact on the promotion probability in the last service year and mostly positive impacts in earlier years, although the effects are insignificant.
+In an alternative specification, I use the percentage of total lending to zombie firms in each year as the main independent variables, all else the same.
+The results show that a higher percentage of lending to zombies in the last service year increases the promotion probability significantly, while higher percentage in earlier years reduces the promotion probability, although it is insignificant.
+Among the achievement indicators, GDP growth in the second to the last year seems to be the most important determining factor of promotion.
+Admittedly, there are other factors such as relationship (guanxi) with higher level officials that can affect the chance of promotion, and these factors are omitted in the regression.
+Thus, it only provides suggestive evidence that lending to zombies at the end of the political cycle in general helps promotion.